fhbash/punch/README.md

 ## Saving the Receipts

-punch supports saving the punched receipts, by default al receipts will be stored in `$HOME/mylogs/comprovantes/`, if telegram is enabled the receipts will also be sent.
+punch supports saving the punched receipts, by default al receipts will be stored in `$HOME/mylogs/comprovantes/`, if telegram or paperless is enabled the receipts will also be sent.
 Receipts are `.pdf` files named as `comprovante-current-date-time.pdf`